Hi, my name is

 Jean-Baptiste Lasselle.

 I love automating everything.
-I daily work with Kubernetes, terraform, pulumi, CI/CD, robots.
-I love coding, shell, TypeScript, Golang, C, and rust are my favorites languages.
+I daily work with Kubernetes, terraform, pulumi, CI/CD pipelines, robots.
+I love coding, shell, TypeScript, Golang, Python are my favorites languages.

 About Me

-I today am A Gitops Fanatic, an Evangelist in love with Cybernetics (Kubernetes Controllers, Operators, AutoScalability, self-healing abilities).
+I today am a Cloud Engineer/SRE, an Evangelist in love with Gitops and Cybernetics (Kubernetes Controllers, Operators, AutoScalability, self-healing abilities).

 My interests today are: